rstacruz/rminimist/README.md

   { _: [], debug: true }
   ```

 - Values are overridden, not appended as an array.
+Use the `array` option to explicitly enable the array behavior.

   ```js
   minimist(['--watch=lib', '--watch=test'])